 Various users across the web have claimed that something fishy is going on with their phones.
-They believe that smartphone microphones are being used to record what they say, with the information used to better target Google ads on websites and Facebook.
+They believe that smartphone microphones are being used to record what they say, with the information used to better target personalized Google ads on websites and Facebook.

 It sounds unlikely, but the anecdotal evidence is quite compelling.
 BBC Technology Report Zoe Kleinman reports an occasion when she learned of a friend’s death in tragic circumstances, only to find that her friend’s name, the accident, location and year were in the Google search box on her phone.

-Further stories on Reddit expand further, such as this from hawk8177:
+Stories on Reddit expand further, such as this from hawk8177:

-i was talking to a friend about a med he takes, next day im getting ads about that med… i asked a friend something about the best way to defog car windows… the next day when i open youtube the very first suggestion for me to watch was how to defog windows!
+“i was talking to a friend about a med he takes, next day im getting ads about that med… i asked a friend something about the best way to defog car windows… the next day when i open youtube the very first suggestion for me to watch was how to defog windows!”

-Here’s another, from karlrocks23
+Here’s another, from Redditor karlrocks23:

-My SO and I were having a chat and I was telling her about a new Nespresso shop that opened up in the city and how nicely designed it was.
+“My SO and I were having a chat and I was telling her about a new Nespresso shop that opened up in the city and how nicely designed it was.
 I don’t like coffee that much, and I’ve never even tried Nespresso.
 That is the only time I can remember having a conversation about Nespresso to anyone and I’ve certainly never Googled it or anything.

 The next day, all my ads on chrome were about Nespresso..
 I have no issues with ads popping up related to things I’ve searched by voice or type.
-But it did feel a bit invasive being constantly listened to and for private conversations to be used as a means to target ads at me.
+But it did feel a bit invasive being constantly listened to and for private conversations to be used as a means to target ads at me.”

 You’ll see two examples above: on the left, Fireman Sam, which often played on TV not far from my phone.
-On the right, British TV drama Heartbeat, selected because it was “Similar to Coronation Street” – a show watched in our house, but not Googled.
+On the right, British TV drama Heartbeat, selected because it was “Similar to Coronation Street”.
+This is a show watched in our house, but not Googled by me.

-“All we did was use the existing functionality of Google Android—we chose it because it was a little easier for us to develop in.”
+As Munro explained to the BBC, “All we did was use the existing functionality of Google Android—we chose it because it was a little easier for us to develop in.”

 “We gave ourselves permission to use the microphone on the phone, set up a listening server on the internet, and everything that microphone heard on that phone, wherever it was in the world, came to us and we could then have sent back customized ads.”